 Training a cat requires patience and consistency, but it’s absolutely doable.
 The foundation of success is positive reinforcement.
 Every single time your cat uses their scratching post instead of your couch, reward them immediately.
 We’re talking treats, praise, gentle pets, whatever your cat values most.

 When you catch your cat scratching your leather furniture, don’t yell or spray them with water.
 These punishment-based methods damage your bond and don’t actually teach your cat what they should do instead.
 Instead, calmly interrupt the behavior with a gentle “no” and immediately redirect them to their scratching post.
-Guide them there if needed, then reward them heavily when they scratch it.

 Regular nail maintenance reduces the damage potential significantly.
 Shorter claws cause less destruction, plain and simple.
 If you’re nervous about trimming claws yourself, a vet or groomer can do it affordably.
 For some cats, nail caps are a good option, these are soft plastic covers that glue onto your cat’s claws and prevent damage without affecting their scratching behavior.